hashicorp/terraform-provider-aws/website/docs/r/dlm_lifecycle_policy.html.markdown

 #### Policy Details arguments

 * `action` - (Optional) The actions to be performed when the event-based policy is triggered.
 You can specify only one action per policy.
 This parameter is required for event-based policies only.
 If you are creating a snapshot or AMI policy, omit this parameter.
 See the [`action` configuration](#action-arguments) block.
+* `copy_tags` - (Optional, Default policies only) Indicates whether the policy should copy tags from the source resource to the snapshot or AMI.
+Default value is `false`.
+* `create_interval` - (Optional, Default policies only) How often the policy should run and create snapshots or AMIs. valid values range from `1` to `7`.
+Default value is `1`.
+* `extend_deletion` - (Optional, Default policies only) snapshot or AMI retention behavior for the policy if the source volume or instance is deleted, or if the policy enters the error, disabled, or deleted state.
+Default value is `false`.
+* `retain_interval` - (Optional, Default policies only) Specifies how long the policy should retain snapshots or AMIs before deleting them. valid values range from `2` to `14`.
+Default value is `7`.
 * `event_source` - (Optional) The event that triggers the event-based policy.
 This parameter is required for event-based policies only.
 If you are creating a snapshot or AMI policy, omit this parameter.
 See the [`event_source` configuration](#event-source-arguments) block.
+* `resource_type` - (Optional, Default policies only) Type of default policy to create.
+Valid values are `VOLUME` and `INSTANCE`.
 * `resource_types` - (Optional) A list of resource types that should be targeted by the lifecycle policy.
 Valid values are `VOLUME` and `INSTANCE`.
 * `resource_locations` - (Optional) The location of the resources to backup.
 If the source resources are located in an AWS Region, specify `CLOUD`.
 If the source resources are located on an Outpost in your account, specify `OUTPOST`.
 If you specify `OUTPOST`, Amazon Data Lifecycle Manager backs up all resources of the specified type with matching target tags across all of the Outposts in your account.
 Valid values are `CLOUD` and `OUTPOST`.
+* `policy_language` - (Optional) Type of policy to create. `SIMPLIFIED` To create a default policy. `STANDARD` To create a custom policy.
 * `policy_type` - (Optional) The valid target resource types and actions a policy can manage.
 Specify `EBS_SNAPSHOT_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of Amazon EBS snapshots.
 Specify `IMAGE_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of EBS-backed AMIs.
 Specify `EVENT_BASED_POLICY` to create an event-based policy that performs specific actions when a defined event occurs in your AWS account.
 Default value is `EBS_SNAPSHOT_MANAGEMENT`.
 * `parameters` - (Optional) A set of optional parameters for snapshot and AMI lifecycle policies.
 See the [`parameters` configuration](#parameters-arguments) block.
 * `schedule` - (Optional) See the [`schedule` configuration](#schedule-arguments) block.